openrocket/openrocket.github.io/_tutorials/multi_edit.md

 #### Freeform Fins

 A fun thing you can do is multi-edit `Freeform fin shape`.
 Here the trapezoidal fins have been converted to freeform, and then another freeform set was added.
-When the `shape editor` is opened, we see the shape of the first selected fin (the trapezoidals):
+When the `Shape editor` is opened, we see the shape of the **first selected fin** (the trapezoidals):

 <!-- TODO: change this with animation -->